-The Stellarator System Studies group is concerned the physical and technological issues underlying a nuclear fusion power plant based on the Stellarator concept.
+The Stellarator System Studies group is concerned with the physical and technological issues of a nuclear fusion power plant based on the Stellarator concept.

-The HELIAS configuration (HELIcal Advanced Stellarator) is one of the favourite candidates for a steady state fusion reactor.
-They HELIAS have been developed at IPP Garching in a long phase of analytic and numerical studies which aimed to improve the reactor prospects of a classical Stellarator.
-Experimentally, the Wendelstein 7-AS device was the first step along this line of advanced Stellarators.
-As a next step the Wendelstein 7-X device was designed to explore the reactor potential of this line.
+The HELIAS configuration (HELIcal Advanced Stellarator) is the favourite candidate for a steady state fusion reactor.
+The HELIAS concept has been developed at IPP Garching in analytical, later numerical studies to overcome the fundamental drawbacks of the classical stellarator.
+Experimentally, the Wendelstein 7-AS device in Garching was the first test along this line of advanced Stellarators - albeit only a few aspects of the optimization could be taken into account at that time.
+As the next step Wendelstein 7-X is the first consequently optimized HELIAS and intended to explore the reactor potential of this line.

-The outlined HELIAS Reactor (HSR) is similar to the configuration of Wendelstein 7-X. The guidelines used to specify its dimensions are a magnetic field on axis of 5 Tesla, such that conservatively the well established NbTi-technology can be applied for the superconductors, sufficient space for breeding blanket and neutron shield, and sufficient confinement time to provide ignition.
+The outlined HELIAS Reactor (HSR) is similar to the configuration of Wendelstein 7-X. The guidelines used to specify its dimensions are a magnetic field on axis of 5 Tesla, thus allowing for the application of the well established NbTi-technology for the superconducting coils, sufficient space for breeding blanket and neutron shield, and sufficient confinement time to provide ignition.
 The size is ultimately determined by the requirement to provide sufficient space for blankets and shields.
-The resulting baseline reactor version has a five periodic arrangement with a major radius of 22 m.
-The available distance between the last closed magnetic surface and the coil winding pack is 1.30 m.
-The fusion output is in the range of 3 GW.
+The resulting baseline reactor version has a five periodic arrangement and its linear dimensions would be about four times larger than Wendelstein 7-X.